dansand/trench_pull_force/model_code_inputs/README.md

 ## Overview

-The MDOODZ7.0 code is based on the finite-difference/marker-and-cell technique.
+MDOODZ7.0 code is an open source geodyamics code, based on the finite-difference/marker-and-cell technique, available at https://github.com/tduretz/MDOODZ7.0/.

-The version compile to run this model was as the commit hash `08544b3433':
+The version used to run this model has Git commit hash `08544b3433':

 This setup was dedigned to replicate the "forced subduction" model from https://doi.org/10.1093/gji/ggaa092.